 The hunger in China grew.
 More and more people wanted to hear about Jesus, far more than the existing missionaries could handle.
 Lottie would regularly send letters back to the states urging Baptists in the U.S. to go to China as missionaries or to send assistance.
 Not only were the Chinese eager to hear the word, but they were also battling illness and famine.
 Lottie would regularly give out her own food.
 Illness overtook her in 1912.
 She was placed on a ship to return to the U.S., but she never made it home.
 She passed away on the ship.
 It was Christmas Eve.

 Lottie Moon’s life was defined by self-sacrifice.
 From leaving everything behind for the call of God on her life, to immersing herself into the culture of the people she was sent to minister to, to giving of her own possessions to help others in need.
 She urged fellow Christians to join her in the cause.
 Her call goes out even today.
 This foreign mission’s opportunity exists today in the form of the Lottie Moon Christmas Offering.
 Through this giving opportunity, we can continue the work she set up, not only in China but across the world.
 Wherever an International Mission Board missionary serves, your giving goes to support their ministry.

-On this 100th anniversary of the start of the Lottie Moon Christmas Offering, please search your heart for what God would have you give to reach the world for Christ.
+For 2019, the 101st anniversary of the Lottie Moon Christmas Offering, our church goal is $5000.
+Please search your heart for what God would have you give to reach the world for Christ.
 Your gift transforms lives.
-100% of your gift goes to the mission field.
-There are no administerial costs.
+100% of your gift goes to the directly to the mission field.
 This is the season of giving, what better way than to sow into the life of someone who has not heard of the loving Savior we are celebrating.

 “Why should we not… do something that will prove that we are really in earnest in claiming to be followers of him who, though he was rich, for our sake became poor?” –Lottie Moon